meganc007/aion/README.md

 # aion

-Auto update plugin for WordPress
+Auto update plugin for WordPress.
+Downloads a zipped plugin by a specified author from an external site and runs WP Upgrader.